top of page

 Syracuse is not only steeped in history, being a significant jewel of the ancient Greek world, but it’s also one of the most stunning places I’ve ever had the joy of visiting.
 Exploring the city is an absolute delight!
 Begin your journey in the narrow streets of the old city, Ortigia, where history comes alive.
 The local market was one of the best I seen not only in Sicult bit in Italy altogehter.

 At the far end of Duomo Piazza, you’ll discover the charming church of Santa Lucia alla Badia.
-Here, behind the altar, you can admire an exquisite painting by Caravaggio.
+Tucked behind the altar is a striking painting by Caravaggio.

 Taormina

 Taormina, Sicily's renowned resort town, is filled with lively restaurants, shops, and beautiful beaches.
 Although it can become quite crowded with tourists, the panoramic views of Mount Etna and the coastline from the Greek amphitheater are truly unforgettable.
-During our visit, Mount Etna—a majestic volcano—dramatically showcased its power by erupting.
+During our visit, Mount Etna, the majestic volcano, dramatically showcased its power by erupting.
 It sent plumes of ash and fiery red lava high into the sky, creating a breathtaking and humbling sight.

 And be sure to treat yourself to a delicious granita siciliana at Bam Bar (Via di Giovanni, 45, 98039 Taormina ME) - a refreshing frozen treat that you can enjoy at any time of the day, not just for breakfast as the locals typically do!